thakurtanya/kontikilabsDevelopers/doc/source/Understanding-AlterNlu.rst

 ========

 Entities describe the piece of information you would want to extract from the expressions/messages of the user.
-Like in  Fig. 1.1, the brand_name and processor_gen are the 2 entities in our console that will be mapped to their respective "Reference Value" and "Synonym" values.
+Like in  Fig. 1.1, the “brand_name“ and “processor_gen“ are the 2 entities in our console that will be mapped to their respective “Reference Value“ and “Synonyms“ values.

 	**How Intents and Entities work to produce maximum output with relatively less training data?**